sparkfun/OpenLog_Artemis/ADDING_SENSORS.md

 ## CHANGELOG.md

 - Update [CHANGELOG.md](./CHANGELOG.md).
 Start a new version if you need to.
 Add the new sensor to the change notes

+## SENSOR_UNITS.md

+- Update [SENSOR_UNITS.md](./SENSOR_UNITS.md).
+Add the new sensor to the appropriate section at the start of the document.
+Add a unit table for the sensor at the end of the document.